alyssais/humans/README.md

 make install
 ```

-You can also specify how often to check for contributors when running `make install`:
+You can also specify how often to check for contributors when running `make install` (defaults to hourly):

 ```sh
 make install SCHEDULE="0 * * * *"